 Salt worlds in Altaussee and Hallein

 Altaussee salt mine is still one of the largest active salt mining sites in the world.
 As at the Dürrnberg salt mine near Hallein, which was the first salt mine to open its doors to the public, you follow the impressive trails of salt – a decisive product for the wealth of the whole region.

 Opening hours of the salt worlds in the Salzkammergut

-Altaussee salt worlds: Open daily from April to October, guided evening tours every Wednesday from 7 am all year.
+Altaussee salt worlds: 28.
+March 2020 until 26.
+October 2020 daily, guided evening tours every Wednesday from 5 am all year.